heyselbi/matmul/README.md

 ```
 and exit (ie. `ESC` and `:wq`)

-Now you are good to go!
+Now it is good to go!

 ## Run the pipeline

 Go to the folder that was cloned where "full-pipeline.yml" file is.
-First, let's upload all pipeline resources, tasks, pipeline and request for persistent volume claim.
+First, let's upload all pipeline resources, tasks, pipeline and request for persistent volume claim:
 ```bash
 oc apply -f full-pipeline.yml
 ```